 Below is an example of what the radio button looks like in your browser.

 How to create a radio button on my HTML web page

 To create a radio button on a web page, use the <input> tag as shown below.
-In the example below, we are using the code from the above example of a radio button that creates a radio button followed by the "Example 1" text.
+In the example below, we are using the code from the radio button example to make a radio button followed by the "Example 1" text.

 <input name="example" type="radio" value="V1"> Example 1

 If you want user input from a radio button, it must be included in a <form> tag.
-When submitted, it is often sent to a Perl, PHP, or Python script that can perform various actions depending on the selected radio button.
+When submitted, it is often sent to a Perl, PHP, or Python script that performs various actions depending on the selected radio button.

 If you are using multiple radio buttons, and you want only one to be selected at once, give them the same name attribute, but give each a unique value attribute.
 For example, if we used the above code and wanted to create another radio button, it would still be named "example," but be given a different value.

 A radio button can be made to allow the visitor to select multiple radio buttons.
 However, to prevent any confusion, we always suggest using check boxes and not radio buttons if you want more than one option to be selected.

 What is the difference between a check box and a radio button?

 A check box is always a square box and allows for one or more items to be selected.
 A radio button is a circle and only allows for one item to be selected.
 If you're creating a list that needs multiple options selected, use check boxes.
 If you want only one option to be selected and prevent multiple options from being selected, use a radio button.